 Getting a mortgage is a process.
 If you respect the process and are reasonably well organised you will reach your goal.
 Like any Dutch person, you can do the process on your own, however a lot of the process is in Dutch, so it will be smoother if you use a mortgage adviser.
 Expat Mortgages has refined the process into 7 easy steps.

 Expats and internationals that come to live in the Amsterdam area will obviously need somewhere to live.
 Here we aim to give you all the essential information you need to make the right decision for you housing in Amsterdam.
 It is an important choice and you need to be better informed.
 There is huge pressure on housing supply due to high demand.
 We hope that this information about housing in Amsterdam will help you to make better choices. (more…)

-If you’re tired of flushing your money down the toilet every month (renting an apartment) then being the shrewd individual that you are, you’re probably thinking about buying a property.
+If you’re tired of flushing your money down the toilet every month paying rent, then it is a good idea to start thinking about buying a property.
 If that’s the case, then this article is definitely for you.
-Learn about what’s involved in buying a property in the Netherlands from a real estate agent that has been helping expats buy homes in the Netherlands for over 16 years. (more…)
+Learn about what’s involved in buying a property in the Netherlands from a real estate agent that has been helping expats buy homes in the Netherlands for nearly twenty years. (more…)

 There are so many great things to do and see in Amsterdam.
 Sure, there are the tacky ones. all your friends might imagine you are going to coffee shops and wandering around the red light, but that is just a facile misconception, right ?
 Work will take up a large part of your week, but in the evenings and at the weekends you will have a huge choice of things to do to occupy your time. (more…)